Mutton's Mill

-Mutton's Mill (also known as Manor House Mill) is a windpump located on the Halvergate Marshes in the detached parish of Freethorpe within The Broads in the English county of Norfolk.
+Mutton's Mill, or Manor House Mill, is a windpump located on the Halvergate Marshes in the detached parish of Freethorpe within The Broads in the English county of Norfolk.
 The mill is a Grade II* listed building and is 1 mi east of the village of Halvergate and 2 mi north-west of Berney Arms.
 It lies close to the route of the Weavers' Way long-distance footpath.